 Third Party “Parent” Figure v.
 Biological Parent

 The Third DCA followed these principles in Malkin v.
-Pla, Case No. 3D22-794 (Fla.
-3d DCA Jul 6, 2022).
-The court cited lead decisions in Florida law resolving disputes between a natural parent and a third party, including a grandparent.
+Pla, 346 So.
+3d 1230 (Fa.
+3d DCA 2022) The court cited lead decisions in Florida law resolving disputes between a natural parent and a third party, including a grandparent.

 First, nonparents who claim parentage on some basis other than biology or legal status don’t have the same rights, including the right to visitation, as the biological or legal parents.
 Russell v.
 Pasik, 178 So.
 3d 55 (Fla.
 2d DCA 2015); Murphy v.
 Markham-Crawford, 665 So.
 2d 1093 (Fla.
 1st DCA 1995).

 Second, the “best interest of child” test under section 61.13, Florida Statutes, applies only to parents’ rights; it doesn’t extend to nonparents.
 Lane-Hepburn v.
 Hepburn, 290 So.
 3d 589 (Fla.
 2d DCA 2020) (quoting De Los Milagros Castellat v.
 Pereira, 225 So.
 3d 368 (Fla.
 3d DCA 2017) (Logue, J., concurring) (“The law does not empower the courts ‘to award child visitation against the will of the birth, biological, or legal parent’ even where the courts find ‘that visitation [i]s in the best interest of the child because a non-parent qualifie[s] as a ‘psychological parent.'”)).